 The Rise of the ‘Retainmaker’

 The billable hours model and the focus on the bottom line poses an essential question regarding employee wellbeing: is there really a healthy way to work in a law firm?
-Coining the term Retainmakers – leaders who spend time ensuring their people grow, not just their revenue – Jordan Furlong outlined the crucial role partners who prioritise their people play in law firms.
-But while these leaders are vital in the success of firms across the legal industry, Retainmakers’ skills and efforts are not recognised (or indeed remunerated) in the same way as traditional Rainmakers’ contributions.
+Coining the term Retainmakers – leaders who spend time ensuring their people grow, not just their revenue – Jordan Furlong outlined the crucial role partners who prioritize their people play in law firms.
+But while these leaders are vital in the success of firms across the legal industry, Retainmakers’ skills and efforts are not recognized (or indeed remunerated) in the same way as traditional Rainmakers’ contributions.

 In the context of an unprecedented global crisis, the pandemic caused a seismic shift in the conversation around mental health, pushing wellbeing to the top of every agenda.
-Now, some organisations are reflecting on how they have perhaps over-indexed on empowering the individual to set preferences about when and how they chose to work – the trend of increasing mandated days in the office is reflective of this.
+Now, some organizations are reflecting on how they have perhaps over-indexed on empowering the individual to set preferences about when and how they chose to work – the trend of increasing mandated days in the office is reflective of this.

 Historically law firm partners were not to be disturbed unless a signature was required, residing in glass offices with closed doors.
-In the new open plan world, partners and leaders are being asked to show up in a different way and to take an interest in not just the professional but the personal wellbeing of the individuals in their teams – whether or not the wider organisation recognises that or rewards it is another story.
+In the new open plan world, partners and leaders are being asked to show up in a different way and to take an interest in not just the professional but the personal wellbeing of the individuals in their teams – whether or not the wider organization recognizes that or rewards it is another story.

 It is clear that in the absence of balanced and ethical leadership, younger members of the workforce will happily vote with their feet.
 As a generation increasingly searching for purpose and placing value on authenticity, their tolerance for command and control dictatorships is low.